 “Is this the real life?
 Is this just fantasy?”

 Those two lines are the opening lyrics to one of the greatest songs of all-time in ‘Bohemian Rhapsody’ (1976) which was memorably sung by the much-loved British band Queen.
-For the past forty years, their music has been lauded by fans and critics alike with other hit singles including “Another One Bites the Dust”, “Don’t Stop Me Now”, “I Want To Break Free”, “Radio Gaga”, “We Will Rock You” and “We Are the Champions”.
+For the past forty years, their music has been lauded by fans and critics alike with other hit singles including “Another One Bites the Dust”, “Don’t Stop Me Now”, “I Want To Break Free”, “Killer Queen”, “Radio Gaga”, “Somebody to Love”, “We Will Rock You” and “We Are the Champions”.

 A big-screen biopic about the group’s career has been in the works for a number of years but has suffered from a number of production issues which included a change of leading star and director.

-Thankfully, fans will be delighted to know that the long wait for Bohemian Rhapsody is finally over following the release of its official trailer.
+Thankfully, fans will be delighted to know that the long wait for Bohemian Rhapsody is finally over following the release of its first trailer.

 The remaining cast members for the biopic include Aidan Gillen (Game of Thrones, Peaky Blinders), Lucy Boynton (Sing Street, Murder on the Orient Express), Tom Hollander (Rev, The Night Manager), Allen Leech (Rome, Downton Abbey), Aaron McCusker (Shameless, Fortitude), Ace Bhatti (EastEnders, Three Girls), Michelle Duncan (Atonement, The Broken) and Mike Myers (Wayne’s World, Austin Powers trilogy).